Honey is a favourite natural sweetener in many cultures. But how can we make the future sweeter for beekeepers and their honeybees?

-The widespread use of herbicides and pesticides in industrial agriculture is threatening bee populations, and raising serious concerns around future food security – bees pollinate so many of the plants we rely on for food.
-Small-scale beekeepers – the type who produce Fairtrade honey – can play a key role in fostering an environment where bees can survive and thrive.
+Bees pollinate so many of the plants we rely on for food.
+But the widespread use of pesticides is threatening bee populations, and raising serious concerns around future food security – Small-scale beekeepers – the type who produce Fairtrade honey – can play a key role in helping bees to survive and thrive.
 And conscious shoppers can support these producers, who also face challenges.

 Choosing Fairtrade honey makes a difference

-Beekeepers in the least developed and developing countries often live in remote areas, which raises their transportation costs and limits the number of potential buyers they can negotiate with.
+Beekeepers in developing countries often live in remote areas, which raises their transportation costs and limits the number of potential buyers they can negotiate with.
 At the same time they often lack good access to information regarding seasonal and regional honey prices.
-This puts them in a weak negotiation positon with honey traders, which can result in them selling their product at a fraction of its real value.
+This puts them in a weak negotiation positon, which can result in them selling their product at a fraction of its real value.